GNRI Class V: Rebuild

-No. 87 Kestrel was the first to be rebuilt in 1946 and was the first GNR loco to receive a Harland and Wolff-built square topped Belpaire firebox.
+No. 87 Kestrel was the first to be rebuilt in 1946 and was the first GNR loco to receive a Harland & Wolff-built square topped Belpaire firebox.
 Merlin had one fitted in 1950 with its old boiler rebuilt as a spare.

 The V Class was chosen to haul the new Enterprise non-stop service between Dublin and Belfast in August 1947.
 The premium service was limited to seven bogie coaches.
-In the early 1950s the ‘Pounders’ shared most of the heavy main line work with the newer VS Class but, with the introduction of new British United Traction DMUs in 1957, the class was relieved of its main duties.
+In the early 1950s the 'Pounders' shared most of the heavy main line work with the newer VS Class but, with the introduction of new British United Traction DMUs in 1957, the class was relieved of its main duties.

 Withdrawal from service

-In October 1958 the former GNR, by then the Great Northern Railway Board or GNRB, was split between Northern Ireland's Ulster Transport Authority (UTA) and the Republic's Coras Iompair Éireann (CIÉ).
+In October 1958 the former GNR, by then the Great Northern Railway Board or GNRB, was split between Northern Ireland's Ulster Transport Authority (UTA) and the Republic's CIÉ.
 Nos.
 83, 86 and 87 went to the UTA and Nos.
 84 and 85 to CIÉ.
-The letters ‘UT’ or ‘CIE’ were stencilled on the front buffer beams.
+The letters 'UT' or 'CIE' were stencilled on the front buffer beams.
 CIÉ withdrew steam traction in 1963 and subsequently all but No. 85 Merlin were scrapped.

 Preservation

-Merlin spent her final years as a spare in Dundalk works, occasionally hauling a Dublin train.
-The Ulster Folk and Transport Museum rescued her from the scrapyard in 1965, acquiring her (minus tender) for £600.
-She was stored variously at Inchicore, Amiens Street, Dundalk, Adelaide locomotive shed in Belfast and Lisburn before finally moving to the museum's gallery at Witham Street, Belfast, in 1969.
-Displayed here until 1976, she was moved to Harland and Wolff for a comprehensive overhaul organised by the Museum, the RPSI and Lord Dunleath.
-On completion in 1982 she was moved to the RPSI's Whitehead headquarters.
+Merlin spent its final years as a spare in Dundalk works, occasionally hauling a Dublin train.
+The Ulster Folk and Transport Museum rescued her from the scrapyard in 1965, acquiring its (minus tender) for £600.
+It was stored variously at Inchicore, Amiens Street, Dundalk, Adelaide locomotive shed in Belfast and Lisburn before finally moving to the museum's gallery at Witham Street, Belfast, in 1969.
+Displayed here until 1976, it was moved to Harland and Wolff for a comprehensive overhaul organised by the Museum, the Railway Preservation Society of Ireland (RPSI) and Lord Dunleath.
+On completion in 1982 it was moved to the RPSI's Whitehead headquarters.

 Merlin was officially returned to traffic on 30 June 1986 heading an official Belfast – Dublin Enterprise that September.
-She repeated the trip on the 40th anniversary of the Enterprise the following August, hauling the same length train as in 1947 (seven bogie coaches) and matching the timings of the original run.
+It repeated the trip on the 40th anniversary of the Enterprise the following August, hauling the same length train as in 1947 (seven bogie coaches) and matching the timings of the original run.

-Having received a further overhaul in the 1990s, Merlin continued to be leased by the RPSI and used on the main line until her boiler certificate expired in 2004.
+Having received a further overhaul in the 1990s, Merlin continued to be leased by the RPSI and used on the main line until its boiler certificate expired in 2004.
 The locomotive has been overhauled since 2009 and returned to service early in 2014.

-Unfortunately, since returning to service in 2013, it has proven very unreliable, with several high-profile failures and has never managed to make it from Dublin to Rosslare and back without some sort of failure.
-This is unlike the other RPSI locos, 171, 4 or indeed 186 and 461.